 - Interdisciplinary: The project's interdisciplinary character must be demonstrated in the proposal.

-- Global Content: Applications must describe explicitly how the proposed activities relate one or more of the GSC's focus areas using an interdisciplinary approach that is transnational in scope.
-The focus areas are:
+- Global Content: Applications must describe explicitly how the proposed activities use an interdisciplinary approach that is transnational in scope to complement GSC programming, seed future initiatives, and/or complement certificate concentrations.

 - International Partners: Proposals must include participants from at least one international partner institution and demonstrate the value and sustainability of their proposed partnerships.
 Institutions may be universities, governments, international organizations, NGOs, think-tanks, or other entities whose participation is justified by the project as described in the application.
 Proposals that involve support for student researchers in exchanges with international partner institutions are also encouraged.